iharbabitski/Getting-Cleaning-Data-Project/README.md

 Quick Guide
 ======================================================================================================

-To run analysis on the accelerometers reads from the Samsung galaxy S smartphones you need to following steps:
+To run analysis on the accelerometers reads from the Samsung Galaxy S smartphones you need to following steps:

 1. download raw data from the following link:https://d396qusza40orc.cloudfront.net/getdata/projectfiles/UCI HAR Dataset.zip
 2. Unpack data in your working directory